 Kvasir is attested to in the Prose Edda and in Heimskringla, as well as in skaldic poetry, in which it is said that he is wisest among the gods.
-He is not one of the major deities, however he is an important figure in the lore, in relation to Óðin and skaldic tradition.
+He is not a major deity, however he is an important figure in the lore, in relation to Óðin and skaldic tradition.

 Bragi explains to Ægir (a Jötunn god of the sea, and friend to the Æsir) that the gift of poetry came into the world through Kvasir, who was born when the Æsir and the Vanir came to a truce and “spit on it,” sealing their pact with the spit of all the gods of both tribes.
 Out of this mixture, and the desire for cosmic peace, arose Kvasir.

 Kvasir was renowned for spreading wisdom and spiritual teachings wherever he went.
 He helped the gods capture Loki after the trickster ran off, having given himself away as the hand behind Baldr’s death.
 Kvasir helps Thor capture Loki (who had taken the form of a salmon) by recreating a fishing net out of the ashes and charred pattern of Loki’s own fishing net from the giantess Rán.